 You can use incremental synthesis to reuse existing synthesis results.
 This approach reduces typical synthesis compile times by 50%.
-When used with the incremental implementation flow, this approach also improves overall compile time and timing closure consistency.

 When a design is synthesized, it is broken into RTL partitions.
 Incremental synthesis reuses RTL partitions from a previous synthesis run.
 RTL partitions are typically created along logical hierarchies.
 Incremental synthesis only runs if the design is large enough that synthesis creates at least 4 RTL partitions, each containing at least 25000 instances.
 Instances include both logical hierarchy and RTL primitives.